uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 * No ads or other promotional crap.
 The UI is clean and well crafted so you can focus only on what is important;
 * Some features are limited or available only with [premium extensions](https://aamplugin.com/store).
 AAM functionality is transparent and you will absolute know when you need to purchase our premium features;
 * No need to be a "paid" customer to get help.
 Request support via email or start chat with Google Hangout;
+* YES, we have some bad reviews however most of them where posted years ago and are unrelated to current AAM version.
+AAM is very powerful tool that can lock you out if mistake made.

 = The most popular features =